 In May 2011, the US Army placed a $23.7m contract with Boeing for specialised avionics and airframe modifications to 49 CH-47F helicopters by April 2012.
 In January 2012, the army ordered 14 CH-47F Chinook helicopters worth $370m.
-Deliveries are expected to be completed by 2014.

 CH-47F Chinook helicopter

-The more powerful Honeywell T55-GA-714A engines are fitted with FADEC (full authority digital engine control) and have thrust of 3,529kW (4,733shp).
-The operating range is increased to 609km (329nm) with mission radius of 370.4km (200nm).
+The higher powerful Honeywell T55-GA-714A engines are fitted with full authority digital engine control (FADEC) and have a thrust of 3,529kW (4,733shp).
+The operating range was increased to 609km (329nm) with a mission radius of 370.4km (200nm).

 MH-47D and MH47E special operations Chinook helicopters

 In November 2006, a version of the MH-47G, the HH-47, was selected for the USAF combat search and rescue (CSAR-X) requirement for 141 new helicopters to replace the HH-60G Pave Hawk helicopters.
-However, in March 2007, the USAF announced that, following General Accounting Office (GAO) recommendations, it would issue a request for the resubmission of the CSAR-X proposals.
+In March 2007, the USAF announced that, following General Accounting Office (GAO) recommendations, it would issue a request for the resubmission of the CSAR-X proposals.

-In May 2008 Northrop Grumman was awarded a contract to equip the Royal Netherlands Air Force’s (RNLAF) CH-47Fs with the AAR-54 missile warning system.
+In May 2008, Northrop Grumman was awarded a contract to equip the Royal Netherlands Air Force’s (RNLAF) CH-47Fs with the AAR-54 missile warning system.
 The systems were equipped in January 2010.

 The special forces variant of the Chinook, MH-47E, is fitted with the ATK AN/AAR-47 missile approach warner, Northrop Grumman ALQ-162 Shadowbox jammer, ITT ALQ-136(V) pulse jammer, Raytheon APR-39A radar warner and BAE Systems Integrated Defense Solutions (formerly Tracor) M-130 chaff and flare dispenser.

-The MH-47E is equipped with an advanced radar system, the Raytheon AN/APQ-174A, for terrain-following flight, air-to-ground ranging and ground mapping.
+MH-47E is equipped with an advanced radar system, the Raytheon AN/APQ-174A, for terrain-following flight, air-to-ground ranging and ground mapping.
 A Raytheon AN/AAQ-16 forward-looking infrared (FLIR) is installed in the nose of the helicopter and the cockpit is fitted with a moving map display.

-The Chinook has a triple-hook system, which provides stability to large external loads or the capacity for multiple external loads.
+Chinook has a triple-hook system, which provides stability to large external loads or the capacity for multiple external loads.
 Large external loads such as 155mm howitzers can be transported at speeds up to 260km/h using the triple-hook load configuration.

-The self-sealing fuel tanks are mounted in external fairings on the sides of the fuselage.
+Its self-sealing fuel tanks are mounted in external fairings on the sides of the fuselage.
 The fixed tanks hold 3,900l of fuel.
 Three additional fuel tanks can be carried in the cargo area.
 The range of the helicopter can be extended by in-flight refuelling.